-Because at around $18k/£15k we begin to be able to add significant value to the project with our proprietary production process.
+At around $18k/£15k we start being able to add significant value to the project with our proprietary production process.
 Our pricing is defined by the amount of time that it takes to create each project.
 Different roles in the process cost differing amounts depending on their experience, expertise and impact on the project.
-At this budgetary level there is enough budget for two or three days of creative - to get a great idea - some producer time to make it all happen, a day or two to shoot it and then editing, sound design and some animation if necessary.
-They will be able to create something fairly sparkly, as long as they don't need to work around too many fixed costs - travel, talent, specialist equipment.
+At this budgetary level there is enough budget for two or three days of creative — to get a great idea — some producer time to make it all happen, a day or two to shoot it and then editing, sound design and some animation if necessary.
+They will be able to create something fairly sparkly, as long as they don't need to work around too many fixed costs — travel, talent, specialist equipment.

 What’s the cheapest film we can make?